 Post-9/11 GI Bill – Chapter 33:

 Eligibility for Chapter 33 is based on qualifying periods of active duty performed after 9/10/01.
 Percentage of the benefit you are entitled to is determined by number of qualifying months of service.
-This benefit consists of three components: tuition & fees paid directly to the institution, a housing stipend and a book & supply stipend paid to the student.
+This benefit consists of three components: tuition and fees paid directly to the institution, a housing stipend and a book and supply stipend paid to the student.
 This benefit expires 15 years from the last day of active duty separation.
 With additional qualifying service requirements, Chapter 33 includes an option to transfer the benefit to dependents.
 Your decision to elect Chapter 33 is irrevocable.
 We strongly recommend contacting the MDVA Regional Coordinator prior to completing an application for Chapter 33.